-Personal loans are often easier to get than other forms of debt.
-Some personal loan lenders will issue loans to borrowers with credit scores as low as 580.
-Plus, personal loans don’t usually require collateral, which means none of your assets — such as your home or business — are at risk.
+Personal loans are often easier to get than other forms of debt, as some personal loan lenders will even issue loans to borrowers with credit scores as low as 585.
+Plus, personal loans don’t usually require collateral, which means none of your assets — like your home or business — are at risk.

 If you have poor credit, you could still qualify for a loan.
 However, you could end up paying much higher interest rates.

 For example, pretend you needed $50,000 for your business and you had an excellent credit score.
 You could qualify for a five-year loan at 6%.
 Over the repayment term, you’d pay back just $7,998 in interest.